Annie Nathan Meyer: View on women's suffrage movement

 In direct conflict to her sister Maud Nathan, a suffragist, Meyer later became known as an opponent of suffrage for women.
 She considered improvement through the education of women as the first objective to be achieved to change the lives of women, rather than delving into politics.
 Meyer specifically contested suffragists' claims that politics would be purified by the addition of women's innate morality—a claim she referred to as "spreadhenism."

 Later life and death

 She was widowed from her husband after a long marriage.
 He died no earlier than in his eighties.

 At the end of her life she lived in New York's Hotel Croydon.
-She died on September 23, 1951, leaving no survivors, and left her estate to various charities.
+She died on September 23, 1951, leaving no heirs, and left her estate to various charities.
 A large portion went to Montefiore Hospital, to establish a foundation in her husband's name; he had been a doctor there, specializing in tuberculosis.